Lenskart

 Objectives of IPO

-3. It will use ₹591.44 crore to cover lease, rent, and license payments for its CoCo stores in India.
+3. It will dedicate ₹591.44 crore towards payments related to lease, rent, or license agreements for its existing CoCo stores operated within India.

 Financial Performance of Lenskart